-Mystic being Mystic, the only true tourist trap in the state, it can support two overpriced homemade ice cream shops 30 feet from one another.
+Mystic being Mystic, the only true tourist area in the state, it can support two overpriced homemade ice cream shops 30 feet from one another.
 I’ve no problem with that.

-However, I DO have a problem with the fact that both shops provide the ice cream cup eater with cheap, flimsy, crappy plastic spoons.
-I realize this is a high rent district, but with the $5 a scoop (or so it seems) prices, I think they can afford to get a higher quality spoon.
-Drives me nuts.
+However, I DO have a problem with the fact that both shops provide the ice cream cup eater with cheap, flimsy, borderline useless plastic spoons.
+I realize this is a high rent district, but with the $5 per scoop prices, I think they can afford to get a higher quality spoon.

 Anyway, the two shops are also quite different.
 Mystic Drawbridge’s draw, ahem, is the bridge and the view of the river.
 I think it has food and stuff too.
 This place has a ton of candy, much of it of the retro and fudge variety – along with some odd things like the mango-chili taffy.